-- (C) A finding that a VDECS shall not be considered the highest level VDECS available due to safety concerns; - (D) Approval to use the max hp of a diesel vehicle that serves the same function as an electric vehicle; - (E) Approval of an alternative fuel vehicle emission standard; - (F) Approval of a vehicle designation as a specialty vehicle; - (G) Approval of an experimental diesel control strategy; - (H) Approval to grant an extension to the fleet from the requirements when Tier 3 or Tier 4 (interim or final) vehicles are not available; - (I) Approval to use a fuel strategy as an emissions control strategy as in section 2449(e)(2); - (9) Credit for Early Retirement or Replacement Each fleet owner that claims credit for the retirement or replacement of vehicles from March 1, 2006, to March 1, 2010, under sections 2449.1(b)(14) or 2449.1(b)(16) shall maintain records substantiating the fleet's claim of previous ownership for those vehicles. - (10) Renewable Diesel Usage Each fleet must document its fuel purchases for each vehicle subject to this regulation in their fleet, including rental vehicles, to demonstrate compliance with the renewable diesel performance requirements outlined in section 2449.1(f).
-Such documentation must include documentation that demonstrates compliance with section 2449.1(f)(1), which could include receipts of fuel purchases and fueling contracts.
+- (C) A finding that a VDECS shall not be considered the highest level VDECS available due to safety concerns; - (D) Approval to use the max hp of a diesel vehicle that serves the same function as an electric vehicle; - (E) Approval of an alternative fuel vehicle emission standard; - (F) Approval of a vehicle designation as a specialty vehicle; - (G) Approval of an experimental diesel control strategy; - (H) Approval to grant an extension to the fleet from the requirements when Tier 3 or Tier 4 (interim or final) vehicles are not available; - (I) Approval to use a fuel strategy as an emissions control strategy as in section 2449(e)(2); - (9) Credit for Early Retirement or Replacement Each fleet owner that claims credit for the retirement or replacement of vehicles from March 1, 2006, to March 1, 2010, under sections 2449.1(b)(14) or 2449.1(b)(16) shall maintain records substantiating the fleet's claim of previous ownership for those vehicles. - (10) Renewable Diesel Recordkeeping Each fleet must maintain documents that demonstrate compliance with the renewable diesel requirements outlined in section 2449.1(f).
+These documents must show the date and volumes of fuel purchased and could include receipts of fuel purchases, purchase orders, or fueling contracts.
 Each fleet owner shall maintain the records required under this provision for three calendar years from the date the transaction is completed.